prateekagr21/Restaurant-review-analysis/README.md

 - Plotted the prediction.
 - `Prediction plot gave a Normal Distribution curve.`
 - Plotted the Best fit line for the model...
-- Calculated Mean Absolute error and Root Mean Squared Error.
+- Calculated Mean Absolute error and Root Mean Squared Error!

 ### _Extra Trees Regressor_